stevearc/overseer.nvim/README.md

 TODO screenshots/teaser video

-- [ ] config to not patch nvim-dap
 - [ ] dispose_delay component can select which statuses
 - [ ] Customize keymaps in forms
 - [ ] Restart should _always_ stop running task.
 Add some other logic to watch for queueing if desired